 Sweetener - I like to use a low GI index sweetener to keep within the realm of good health.
 Agave nectar, coconut nectar or maple syrup are good vegan alternative to honey.
 You can also use my condensed coconut milk for additional sweetness.

 Plant based milk - Coconut milk or almond milk work really well.
-After making this recipe many times I would highly recommend using almond milk as it really compliments the taste.
+After making this recipe many times I would highly recommend using almond milk as it really compliments the taste abit better.

-Store any leftover sea moss gel - Some people suggest storing it in the refrigetor for upto a month.
-I personally disagree and suggest using the blended sea moss gel in 3-4 days maximum .
+Store any leftover sea moss gel - Some people suggest storing it in the refrigerator for up to a month.
+I personally disagree and suggest using the blended sea moss gel within 3-4 days maximum .
 Alternatively, you can freeze in small portions, ready to use.

 Where to buy Irish moss

-It shouldn't have a strong smell of cholrine which some people have reported, so be mindful of that.
+It shouldn't have an EXTREMELY strong smell of chlorine which some people have reported, so be mindful of that.

-Follow the instructions below only using about 2 cups of water soak the moss.
-As you will using a small handful of moss you skip making the pureed gel and just add the sea moss along with the rest of the ingredients to a blender.
+Follow the instructions below only using about 2-3 cups of water soak the moss.
+Just add the sea moss along with the rest of the ingredients to a blender.